KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/README.md

 Tonight we discussed some common programming concepts found in the JavaScript programming language.
 Many of these concepts are shared across programming languages but the syntax (the format for how you write or utilize a specific concept) may differ slightly from language to language.
 You will utilize these concepts often as you write code so practice with them will help a lot!

+{% hint style='danger' %}
+While following along with the worksheet, type out the commands instead of doing a copy & paste (_unless instructed to copy & paste_) to avoid inadvertently using any incorrect characters.
+{% endhint %}

 ### Helpful Keyboard Shortcuts
 |Command|Mac Key Combination|Windows Key Combination|
 |--|--|--|